projectchrono/chrono-website/testimonials/index.md

 A list of several past and current Chrono users is provided below.
 Please let us know if you have used Chrono - a growing list of users increases our chances of keeping Chrono going as an open source and free multi-physics simulation framework.

 ### Universities:
-- University of Wisconsin-Madison (USA): Chrono has been use in a variety of applications, see Simulation-Based Engineering Lab web site [link](http://sbel.wisc.edu/)
+- University of Wisconsin-Madison (USA): Chrono is beeing used in vehicle dynamics and terramechanics, autonomous vehicles, extra-terrestrial rover simulation, offshore energy systems, ML and AI, etc. See [Simulation-Based Engineering Lab](http://sbel.wisc.edu/)
-- University of Parma (Italy): Chrono has been used in robotics, controls, waste management, masonry structures, etc. [link](http://digitaldynamicslab.unipr.it/index.html)
+- University of Parma (Italy): Chrono is beeing used in robotics, controls, waste management, masonry structures, etc. See [Digital Dynamics Lab](http://digitaldynamicslab.unipr.it/index.html)
 - Multibody dynamics support in [GPUSPH](http://www.gpusph.org/about/)
 - Multibody dynamics support in [DualSPHysics](https://dual.sphysics.org/)
 - Georgia Tech University (USA): robotics, bio-inspired robots (Dan Goldman) [link](http://crablab.gatech.edu/)